PulkitGahlot/Ethical-Hacking-Projects/README.md

-# Ethical Hacking Projects for Beginners
+# Ethical Hacking Projects

 ## Overview

-This repository contains seven beginner-level projects focused on ethical hacking and cybersecurity.
-Each project provides hands-on experience with essential techniques for network scanning, web application testing, password cracking, honeypot deployment, Wi-Fi auditing, phishing attack simulation, and SQL injection exploitation.
+This repository contains four projects focused on ethical hacking and cybersecurity.
+Each project provides hands-on experience with essential techniques for network scanning, password cracking, and honeypot deployment.

 ## Projects